DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 ---
 layout: post
 tags: ["The Indie Dev Diaries"]
-title: "A Best in Class iOS App"
+title: "A Best-in-Class iOS App"
 writtenBy: Jordan Morgan
 writtenByTwitter: "https://www.twitter.com/jordanmorgan10"
 description: "What is a best in class iOS app?
 How are they built, and can we quantify what makes them great?"